ncabatoff/mkzrx/README.md

 I don't see much value in removing them, but it's your call.
 I also like to do another snapshot now:

     zfs snapshot zal2/ROOT/ubuntu@install-desktop

-Before rebooting into the GUI, maybe:

-    zfs create -o canmount=off zal2/var/lib/lightdm
-    zfs create -o com.sun:auto-snapshot=false -o org.complete.simplesnap:exclude=on zal2/var/lib/lightdm/.cache
-    chown lightdm:lightdm zal2/var/lib/lightdm/.cache

-I found this was another directory like /var/lib/NetworkManager and /var/backups that showed a lot of activity in my regular snapshots, and that I wanted to exclude from them.
-We're not talking a lot of data, mind you, it's mostly just the noise.
-If I'm not doing much of anything on my system I'd rather see zero activity in my traffic metrics.

 ### Docker